 Academic Progress and Attainment

-Recent research by the University of Exeter has shown the following:
+Recent research by the University of Exeter on the attainment and progress in Thinking Schools has shown the following:

 Students from accredited secondary Thinking Schools in the UK show the equivalent of a GCSE grade increase against those starting at the same point at non Thinking Schools.